 - who might know the big picture about this process, but are hazy on the details.

 Disclaimer!
+It’s gathered from my own experience and that of others.
 I’ve only been at this for a year, so there’s a lot I don’t know.
 But, if I had known everything written here, my transition would have been much more easy, successful, and fun.

 The Exit: Preparing to Leave the Service

 The Landing: Handling and Evaluating Offers of Employment and Compensation

 The Gig: Starting Work